The smart factory has been saved

 Perhaps the most important feature of the smart factory, its connected nature, is also one of its most crucial sources of value.
 Smart factories require the underlying processes and materials to be connected to generate the data necessary to make real-time decisions.
 In a truly smart factory, assets are fitted with smart sensors so systems can continuously pull data sets from both new and traditional sources, ensuring data are constantly updated and reflect current conditions.
 Integration of data from operations and business systems, as well as from suppliers and customers, enables a holistic view of upstream and downstream supply chain processes, driving greater overall supply network efficiency.

-In the smart factory, the data captured are transparent: Real-time data visualisations can transform data captured from processes and fielded or still-in-production products and convert them into actionable insights, either for humans or autonomous decision making.
-A transparent network can enable greater visibility across the facility and ensure that the organisation can make more accurate decisions by providing tools such as role-based views, real-time alerts and notifications, and real-time tracking and monitoring.
+In the smart factory, the data captured are transparent: Real-time data visualizations can transform data captured from processes and fielded or still-in-production products and convert them into actionable insights, either for humans or autonomous decision making.
+A transparent network can enable greater visibility across the facility and ensure that the organization can make more accurate decisions by providing tools such as role-based views, real-time alerts and notifications, and real-time tracking and monitoring.

 In a proactive system, employees and systems can anticipate and act before issues or challenges arise, rather than simply reacting to them after they occur.
 This feature can include identifying anomalies, restocking and replenishing inventory, identifying and predictively addressing quality issues,9 and monitoring safety and maintenance concerns.
 The ability of the smart factory to predict future outcomes based on historical and real-time data can improve uptime, yield, and quality, and prevent safety issues.
-Within the smart factory, manufacturers can enact processes such as the digital twin, enabling them to digitise an operation and move beyond automation and integration into predictive capabilities.10
+Within the smart factory, manufacturers can enact processes such as the digital twin, enabling them to digitize an operation and move beyond automation and integration into predictive capabilities.10

 Agile flexibility allows the smart factory to adapt to schedule and product changes with minimal intervention.
 Advanced smart factories can also self-configure the equipment and material flows depending on the product being built and schedule changes, and then see the impact of those changes in real time.
-Additionally, agility can increase factory uptime and yield by minimising changeovers due to scheduling or product changes and enable flexible scheduling.
+Additionally, agility can increase factory uptime and yield by minimizing changeovers due to scheduling or product changes and enable flexible scheduling.

 These features afford manufacturers greater visibility across their assets and systems, and allow them to navigate some of the challenges faced by more traditional factory structures, ultimately leading to improved productivity and greater responsiveness to fluctuations in supplier and customer conditions.
 For example, an apparel, accessories, and shoe company is exploring ways to address some of the challenges manufacturers typically face, including global fragmentation of production and rapidly shifting demand (see the sidebar “The smart factory: Why now?”), by building one new smart factory each in Europe and North America.
 Traditional factories and supply chains can face challenges in keeping up with ever-shifting fashions.
 Located close to the point of customer demand, the new smart factories can better adapt to new trends and allow shoes to reach customers faster—an estimation of less than a week, compared with two to three months with traditional factories.
 Both smart factories will leverage multiple digital and physical technologies, including a digital twin, digital design, additive manufacturing machines, and autonomous robots.
 The company plans to use lessons learned from the two initial smart factories as it scales to more facilities in other regions, such as Asia.11